mnutt/rotary/README.md

 While I need to figure out how to get piper to just wait a bit, I also want to add support for knock-knock jokes, where it waits for the caller to actually say "who's there?".
 I don't think this needs to go nearly as far as actual speech-to-text, and could instead detect any kind of sound and probably be good enough.

 You also don't want a random joke: unless you have a really long list, you'll eventually end up with it telling the same joke twice in a row.
 This may be funny the first time, but gets old fast.
 Instead we need some way to tell a new joke each time.

+## Conclusion

+The physical aspects of the project held my son's attention the best, especially taking the phone cover off. (make sure it's unplugged!)
+Debugging SIP connections was by far the most tedious part of the project and I did most of that at night.
+But building out the phone menu was also a fun activity where I let him dictate what the numbers did and we drew out how it would work.

+By far the best part of the project is that he'll randomly call up his grandparents to talk.
+As an adult I talk to loved ones on the phone, but calls tend to be scheduled and coordinated in advance via text.
+An unexpected call triggers annoyance or concern.
+Four year olds have none of that, and are happy just to chat.